emalyak/CMAltimeterDemo/README.md

 Requirements
 ------------
-Requires iOS 8 and an iPhone 6 or 6 Plus
+Requires iOS 8+ and an iPhone 6/Plus or newer